NOSE BREATHING IN TENNIS: Why Breathing Like a Racehorse Improves Performance

 Like the horse, when humans breathe through the nose air enters and spirals deep into the bottom of our lungs, making nose breathing the most efficient way to take in the maximum amount of air.

-Nose breathing during exercise over a long period also allows the ribcage to operate as it was always intended to function.
+Nose breathing during long-term exercise also allows the ribcage to function as it was intended.
 With each breath, the ribs are supposed to expand on inhalation and retract on exhalation.
 If functioning properly, this “massaging” action of the ribs further aids the lungs in their work.
 Many athletes today have “frozen” ribcages and have lost the ability to benefit from this expanding and retracting action.

-Twenty-five years ago I started the process of nose breathing when training.
+Twenty-five years ago, I started nose-breathing during training.
 The benefits started to show after one week.
 These benefits were:

 · No more soreness after runs – the muscles were oxygenated during the entire run